Xpazeman/tld-remove-clutter/README.md

 You can edit these values and save the file, and next time you start the game, the new values will be used.

+You can take a look at the definiton files [here](./src/remove-clutter/definitions)

 You can read a simple tutorial on how to create new item definitions [here](./Tutorial.md)

 ## Special cases